Justice-Reaper/Justice-Reaper.github.io/_posts/en/2025-02-04-authentication-backstage-entra-id.md

 According to their official [description](https://backstage.io/docs/overview/what-is-backstage/):

 > *[Backstage](https://backstage.io/) is an open-source framework for building developer portals.
 Powered by a centralized software catalog, Backstage restores order to your microservices and infrastructure and enables your product teams to ship high-quality code quickly — without compromising autonomy.*
 > *Backstage unifies all your infrastructure tooling, services, and documentation to create a streamlined development environment from end to end.*
+---

-💡 **Note:** Backstage is entirely **developer-focused**.
+> **Note:** Backstage is entirely **developer-focused**.
 If you, like me, come from an infrastructure background, you may find it challenging since all configurations are done through system files — there is no admin interface for managing users, permissions, integrations, or plugins.
+{: .prompt-info }

 ---